 Enjoy walking through grassy dells, established woodland, and wetland habitats here at Thorpe Farm Centre, and explore further afield via the bridle path which tunnels under the A66.

 We have good access and ample free parking.
 On your arrival why not meet up in our popular cafe for a coffee and a homemade scone while you map out your route?
 You can even order takeaway sandwiches for trip.

-We have put together a leaflet, which is available on site, listing a selection of walks near the North Yorkshire area ranging from 1 mile to nearly 8 miles starting and finishing at Thorpe Farm.
 All the walks utilise the existing footpath network and take in some of the finest sites in the area including the banks of the River Greta and the meeting of the waters where the Greta joins the River Tees.
 Plus the Morritt Arms pub is just a mile away on the bridleway.
 To the south of Thorpe Farm you will find Barningham and the Moors above.
 This is the start of the Yorkshire Dales and the views of Teesdale from the footpaths are breathtaking!

 For the cycling fraternity the new bridle path allows access to the side road network leading to Barnard Castle in County Durham to the West, Richmond to the East and the Yorkshire Dales to the South.

 The recently planted Teesdale Heritage Wood is now growing well and is a pleasurable place for walking, ideal for ramblers or dog walkers.
 This community woodland project is sponsored by the Forestry Commission and consists of 8 acres of native hard wood trees.

 Ordnance Survey maps of the area are available for sale in the shop.

 In order to keep the Teesdale Heritage Wood well maintained we ask you to abide by the following rules: